-Recent regional analysis shows that Northumberland has the lowest LAC rate in the North East, with this being as a result of a more robust process around the decision making for children becoming looked after.
+2.4.13 Recent regional analysis shows that Northumberland has the lowest LAC rate in the North East, with this being as a result of a more robust process around the decision making for children becoming looked after.
 A legal gateway panel meets each week to discuss children who may need to enter care, with previous decisions made at previous meetings also reviewed at the appropriate period.
+Further to this, we have enhanced and focused services to support children who are at risk of entering care to ensure that they can be supported safely at home where possible.
 This has resulted in LAC numbers reducing recently, which is in contrast to the regional picture.

-6. IMPLICATIONS ARISING OUT OF THE REPORT
+IMPLICATIONS ARISING OUT OF THE REPORT